Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Performance Analysis and The Adaptive Policy

-based on Assumption \ref{assumption absolute values in x and y} and the maximum entropy bound \cite{cover1999elements}.
-From (\ref{midp2}), we can easily derive Theorem \ref{Privacy performance of ACFL}. \end{proof} \begin{remark} From Theorem \ref{Privacy performance of ACFL}, we observe that \(\epsilon\) is a decreasing function with respect to \(\sigma_1^2\) and \(\sigma_2^2\).
+\end{theorem} \begin{proof} Please see Appendix~\ref{appendix privacy}. \end{proof} \begin{remark} From Theorem \ref{Privacy performance of ACFL}, we observe that \(\epsilon\) is a decreasing function with respect to \(\sigma_1^2\) and \(\sigma_2^2\).
 By Definition \ref{def-mi-dp}, the privacy performance of ACFL is enhanced by increasing the strength of the additive noise, that is, by increasing the values of \(\sigma_1^2\) and \(\sigma_2^2\), aligning with our intuition.
 Furthermore, it holds that

-which signifies that perfect privacy can be asymptotically achieved when the variances of the additive noise approach infinity. \end{remark}
+which signifies that perfect privacy can be asymptotically achieved when the variances of the additive noise approach infinity. \end{remark} \begin{remark} In the typical FL setting, gathering the training data of all devices at the server is challenging due to two main reasons: (1) sharing raw training data directly with the server raises privacy concerns, especially when the data is sensitive, and (2) the communication overhead of transmitting local datasets to the server is significant.

+In contrast, the proposed ACFL framework addresses both issues by allowing devices to share local coded datasets with the server.
+First, privacy concerns are mitigated by transforming the original datasets with additive noise before transmission.
+This ensures that the privacy leakage caused by transmitting data can be well controlled, as shown in Theorem~\ref{Privacy performance of ACFL} and Remark~\ref{remark 1}.
+Second, the communication overhead is significantly reduced by transmitting local coded datasets instead of raw datasets, as explained in Section~\ref{subsection before training}. \end{remark}